KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Running Every Street in Paris with Python and PostGIS Vinayak Mehta
 Grand Ballroom A
+OpenStreetMap, process GPS tracking data from running activities, and build a system to track progress Geospatial data using Python libraries like osmnx, shapely, geopandas, and storing it for efficient querying in Postgres and PostGIS.

 Understanding Python's logging: Combine components like Lego blocks! nikkie